issBar/Sentiment-Time-Series-Prediction-in-Twitter-with-LSTM/README.md

    Building a neural network using LSTM units.
    Produce CSV : train_predict_yourInput_hashtag_tweets

-   NOTE :   Each Hashtag will also plot each time-series & loss plots.
+   NOTE :   Each Hashtag will also plot time-series graph s & loss plots.